MakisVarv/flask-repository-starter/README.md

 pipenv run python -m scripts.seed
 ```

+The seed:

+- creates the baseline permissions;
-The seed creates the baseline permissions, `Admin` and `User` roles, assigns management permissions to `Admin`, and creates the initial administrator account.
+- creates the `Admin` and `User` roles;
+- assigns all seeded permissions to `Admin`;
+- creates the configured administrator account;
+- promotes an existing account with `ADMIN_EMAIL` to the `Admin` role when necessary.

+The seed is designed to be idempotent and can be run again without recreating existing roles, permissions, or users.

 ### 7. Start the application